bluesky/bluesky-queueserver/README.rst

 - Saving data to Databroker (some more work is needed).

-- Streaming document via Kafka.
+- Streaming documents via Kafka.

 In some cases the program may crash and leave some sockets open.
 This may prevent the Manager from